Dong Mangudadatu

-Datu Zajid Gaguil "Dong" Mangudadatu (October 10, 1970) is a Filipino politician who formerly represented Maguindanao's 2nd district.
+Datu Zajid Gaguil "Dong" Mangudadatu (October 10, 1970) is a Filipino politician who represented the Maguindanao's 2nd district from 2013 to 2019.

 Political career

 Mangudadatu started his political career after being elected as Mayor of Datu Piang, Maguindanao, and served for two terms from 2007 to 2013.
 After mayoral, he was elected and served for two terms as 2nd District congressman of Maguindanao from 2013 until 2019.

 He ran for senate in 2019, under Hugpong ng Pagbabago slate, but lost and placed 19th in overall tally.